TBR: Welcome to TBR, Susan. Will you

 Sue: It’s too early for reviews to come in for “Hewhay Hall”.
 But I was blown away by many of those for “Perfect Score”.
 Lena Grey – a reviewer for QMO – said:

-“The characters in 'Perfect Score' are superbly crafted, each evoking different, but essential emotions which had me embroiled in the story from the beginning, but
+essential emotions which had me embroiled in the story from the beginning, but

 Sam influenced me the most.
 Life knocked him down so much that anyone of lesser moral quality would have given up, but not Sam.
 Not only did he overcome disparity, he rose like the Phoenix from the ashes.
 Sam was an amazing combination of strength, intelligence, gentleness and forthrightness; in the face of injustice, whether for a person or an animal, Sam was there on his white horse ready to do battle.”
 Reviewers amaze me at their ability to “get” exactly what I’m trying to convey.